Can you pat your head and rub your stomach at the same time?

 Can you recite a poem, sing a song, or skip backwards?

 Everyone has at least one talent.
-In the busy world of the classroom we might not realize that the quiet boy at the back plays the tuba, or the girl in the front row can whistle through her nose.
+In the busy world of the classroom we might not realize that the quiet student at the back plays the tuba, or the person in the front row can whistle through her nose.

 Our unique talents make us who we are.
 They show the world another side of us — what we like, what we can do, and what makes us feel good.